msarath95/mle-training/README.md

 `conda remove --name devenv --all`

+## Install
+`pip install -e .`

 The following techniques have been used:

- - Linear regression
+ - Linear regression (Ridge/Lasso)
  - Decision Tree
  - Random Forest

+## Training steps
+* Edit the config.yml as per the requirements and the guide
+* execute model_train.py to train the model
-## Steps performed
+## Scoring steps
- - We prepare and clean the data.
-We check and impute for missing values.
- - Features are generated and the variables are checked for correlation.
- - Multiple sampling techinuqies are evaluated.
-The data set is split into train and test.
- - All the above said modelling techniques are tried and evaluated.
-The final metric used to evaluate is mean squared error.

-## To excute the script
-python < scriptname.py >
+* Edit the score_config.yml as per the requirements and the guide
+* execute model_score.py to score